Sharon McDougall - Updated - 20th March 2025 - 2 minutes to read

 Bankruptcy discharge – what happens next?

 This formal arrangement is called a Debtor Contribution Order (formerly an Income Payment Order), and lasts for 48 months in total.
-At the start of the sequestration process, your Trustee uses the ‘Common Financial Tool’ to establish how much you can afford to contribute on a monthly basis, and this amount is factored in alongside the handing over of your assets.
+At the start of the sequestration process, your Trustee uses the ‘Common Financial Tool’ to establish how much (if anything) you can afford to contribute towards your debts on a monthly basis.

-In some cases, the Trustee can extend your bankruptcy term – if you haven’t co-operated fully in the process, for example, or failed to disclose information about new or existing assets.
+In some cases, the Trustee can extend your bankruptcy term if you haven’t co-operated fully in the process, for example, or if you have failed to disclose information about your assets or income.

 One of the major consequences of sequestration in Scotland is the ongoing effect on your ability to obtain credit.
 Details of your bankruptcy remain on the Register of Insolvencies for five years, and on your individual credit file for six years.

 Lenders may be reluctant to grant credit or borrowing for a considerably longer period of time, however.
-You’ll find that borrowing in general is more expensive, with limited access to mortgage deals and smaller items such as mobile phone contracts.
+You’ll find that borrowing in general is more expensive, with limited access to mortgage deals and smaller items such as mobile phone contracts particularly in the first few years following discharge.

 You aren’t automatically notified of your discharge from sequestration, but you can request confirmation from the Accountant in Bankruptcy (AiB) for a small fee.
 Your Trustee is discharged from their role when all creditor claims have been satisfied, and they have dealt with all your assets.

 If you need more information about bankruptcy in Scotland, and what happens after you’re discharged, we can provide professional guidance and advice from our experienced team.
-Scotland Debt Solutions operate from five offices around Scotland, and offer a free same-day meeting to discuss your situation.
+Scotland Debt Solutions can advise on sequestration, as well as alternative debt solutions such as Trust Deeds and the Debt Arrangement Scheme (DAS), ensuring you choose the option which is most appropriate for your situation.

 Sharon McDougall